Kino Handl: Demolition and new apartments - memories of Vienna's cultural location

 Der Abriss des Kino Handl in Rudolfsheim-Fünfhaus ist abgeschlossen.
 Historische Entdeckungen würdigen die Kinokultur Wiens.

-Kino Handl: demolition and new apartments - memories of Vienna's cultural location
+Kino Handl: Demolition and new apartments - memories of Vienna's cultural location

 A piece of history

-A legacy that remains
+A legacy that lasts

-For more information, see the reports of Mine,, History Wiki and Wais Vienna.
+For more information, see reports from MyDistrict, HistoryWiki and WAIS Vienna.